Skip to content

 Thank you for considering supporting St. Dympna's Catholic Parish.
 Your generosity plays a crucial role in maintaining the vibrant spiritual community we have built together.
 By supporting our parish, you become a beacon of light, helping us continue our mission of spreading love, faith, and compassion to all.

-Two-Minute Homily by Fr Joe McKay OFM for the Twenty-Eighth Sunday in Ordinary Time 2025, Year C. The post Twenty-Eighth Sunday in Ordinary Time appeared first on Archdiocese of Brisbane .
+Two-Minute Homily by Archbishop Shane Mackinlay for All Souls' Day (The Commemoration of All the Faithful Departed) 2025, Year C. The post All Souls' Day appeared first on Archdiocese of Brisbane .

 Catholic Leader News Feeds